Explanations on Technologies for the Water Industry

 Customer Information System (CIS):

-A CIS is just a fancy name for a utility billing system.
+A CIS is a common term for a utility billing system.
 This system keeps track of all customer information (name, address, bill amounts, etc.) but can also be used to record any interactions that the customer has with your utility staff.
 A modern CIS will allow you to log calls, track emails, save text messages, and even see when customers are visiting your website.
 The CIS is often referred to as the ‘System of Record’ since it acts as the repository for all customer information.
 Every utiltiy needs a CIS to operate and if your old billing system is giving you fits, it’s probably time to consider upgrading to a more modern Customer Information System.

 The customer portal is a website where your customers can view and pay their bill and see their water consumption detail.
 This is particularly useful if you have smart meters which measure water use every hour.
 A modern customer portal can also allow customers to set leak notifications, get water saving recommendations, get answers to common questions, and chat with utility staff about any questions they may have.
 A modern customer portal will also allow your customers to access all this same information from a mobile device.
 This increases customer satisfaction and reduces costs to serve customers since they can pay their bills and answer their own questions online without the need to call the utility.